Lincoln’s Rodizio Grill cooks up new ways to serve during the coronavirus pandemic

-Guests will have their own tongs and utensils, as to minimize contact.
-While all of their tables have been moved six feet apart, shrinking the restaurants 300 customer capacity to around 120.
+Guests will have their own tongs and utensils, to minimize contact.
+While all of their tables have been moved six feet apart, shrinking the restaurant’s 300 customer capacity to around 120.

-For the first month of reopening, Rodizio has also lowered their prices.
+For the first month of reopening, Rodizio has also lowered its prices.
 They said it’s so more families can enjoy a dining experience, rather than another boxed dinner at home.

 For more information on Rodizio Grill’s upcoming changes and events, visit rodiziogrill.com/lincoln/.